MontrealCorpusTools/PolyglotDB/docs/source/io.rst

 Finally, the :code:`parse_discourse` function should be overwritten to implement some way of populating data on the annotation tiers from the source data files and ultimately create a :code:`DiscourseData` object (intermediate data representation for straight-forward importing into the Polyglot databases).

+Creating new parsers for forced aligned TextGrids requires simply extending the :class:`polyglotdb.io.parsers.aligner.AlignerParser` and overwriting the :code:`word_label` and :code:`phone_label` class properties.
+The :code:`name` property should also be set to something descriptive, and the :code:`speaker_first` should be set to False if speakers follow word/phone labels in the TextGrid tiers (i.e., :code:`words -Speaker name` rather than :code:`Speaker name - words`).
+See :class:`polyglotdb.io.parsers.mfa.MfaParser`, :class:`polyglotdb.io.parsers.fave.FaveParser`, :class:`polyglotdb.io.parsers.maus.MausParser`, and :class:`polyglotdb.io.parsers.labbcat.LabbcatParser` for examples.

 Exporters
 =========